-Businesses do not get cooling off periods when signing up to contracts at home, on business premises or at a distance.
+Businesses do not get cooling off periods when signing up to contracts at home, on a business premises or at a distance.
 Unless the contract you have with the company you are purchasing the product from states you have a cooling off period, you will not have one.

-A large proportion of the legislation relating to unfair terms either do not apply in a business-to-business contract or only applies at the discretion of the court.
+A large part of the legislation relating to unfair terms either do not apply in a business-to-business contract or only applies at the discretion of the court.
 It is always important therefore to check your terms and conditions prior to signing up to a contract.

 The business does not get an automatic right to a refund if a second fault occurs with a product nor is the burden of proof reversed if there is a dispute as to whether the fault was present at the time of purchase.
 Instead the court is likely to pick the solution they feel is most reasonable, which might be refund if the product is faulty as soon as it arrives or very shortly afterwards.
 If the problem occurs later or is an easily remedied problem with a service then the court may choose a free repair as a solution or replacement if that is impossible or would cause a significant inconvenience to you.